Markings on Swedish Bayonets

 7 January 1704 Board of Ordnance wrote to all factories that they should mark barrels and locks with the factory stamp.

 1822 inspection order The inspection-armourer shall mark the approved bayonet on the side of the shank.
+An approved scabbard shall be marked over the catch.

+1830 inspection order 3 inspectors, 1'st and 2'nd inspection officer and one inspection-armourer.
 The bayonet is marked on the side of the shank if it is approved.

 1850 inspection order The maker shall stamp his signature on the upper side of the blade, close to the shank.